TobyBaril/EarlGrey/developmentNotes.md

 - **Added `.vscode/settings.json`** enforcing tab indentation (this is a tab-indented Python project): `insertSpaces: false`, `detectIndentation: false`, `tabSize: 4`, applied globally and for `[python]`.

+---

+# v7.3.1 release prep and documentation update

+## Version bump

+Updated version references for the 7.3.1 release in packaging and user-facing entry points:

+- `conda/meta.yaml` version set to `7.3.1`
+- `pixi/pixi.toml` workspace version set to `7.3.1`
+- usage banners in `earlGrey`, `earlGreyLibConstruct`, and `earlGreyAnnotationOnly` updated to report `7.3.1`

+## Release-facing fixes captured in docs

+The README "Changes in Latest Release" section now describes v7.3.1 fixes:

+- robust FamDB path resolution for both `share/famdb-*/Libraries/famdb/` and `share/RepeatMasker/Libraries/famdb/`
+- stable first-run Dfam marker creation with a concrete resolved path (avoids wildcard `touch` failures)
+- `LTR_FINDER_parallel` shebang switched to `#!/usr/bin/env perl` for conda Perl module compatibility
+- conda BLAST pinning guidance for reproducible installs

+## README structure updates

+- moved the previous v7.3.0 narrative out of "latest" and into the "Previous Changes" section
+- updated current-release install examples to `earlgrey=7.3.1`
+- updated Docker example tags/references from `version7.3.0-configured` to `version7.3.1-configured`

+No FamDB interactive configuration behavior was changed in this patch; setup remains managed by standard FamDB tooling (`download_dfam.py` and `famdb.conf`).